heavymetalduck/Unnamed-discord-bot/Future_Features.md

 8.[All static variables to be stored in a single file]

 9.[Add a system that can be used for currency and warnings.
-Such system would store custom info for each user such as warnings to prevent a reset from happning.]
+Such system would store custom info for each user such as warnings to prevent a reset from happning.]✅

 10.[Randomly changing presence]